invenia/JLSO.jl/JOSS/paper.md

  [1] require(::Module, ::Symbol) at ./loading.jl:893
 ```

-As you can see, we do not have Distributions installed and we also don't know which version of Distributions.jl we need to successfully deserialize that object.
-As of version 1.2.0, users can resolve these kinds of concerns by rebuilding the package environment used to save a JLSO file directly from the REPL.
+We do not have Distributions.jl installed, and we also do not know which version of Distributions.jl we need to deserialize that object successfully.
+Users can resolve these kinds of concerns by rebuilding the JLSO save environment directly from the REPL.

 ```julia
 julia> using Pkg